 When demanded by the project, merge transport requests (either manually or automatically created) should be transported to the downstream systems of the project development stream (such as QA), most likely along with other changes made by the project.
 No special action is required to do this, other than to approve the Transport Forms for each of the merge requests - as must be done for all transport requests being transported via ActiveControl.

-Detailed information on how to configure Merge can be found in this online FAQ article
+Detailed information on how to configure Merge can be found in this online FAQ article transports are displayed and the team member is given the opportunity not to save their changes.

 5.5.
 Inline Conflict Analysis